IgniteUI/indigo-design-docfx/en/components/date-picker.md

 ## Buttons

 The Drop-down Date Picker comes with two buttons: one for closing in and keeping the current selection, and one for navigating to today.
-The Button area is templatable allowing you, for example, to hide a button by setting its override to ~No Symbol, or assign a different action to it.
+The Button area is templatable, allowing you, for example, to hide a button.
+To hide a button in Sketch, you have to set its override to ~No Symbol, and through the use of a smart layout, it will adjust accordingly.
+While in Adobe XD, you have to delete the unused layer instead, and the layout will adjust through the use of stacks.
 The Dialog Date Picker comes with no buttons by default because upon selecting a date, the dialog closes automatically.

 <img class="responsive-img" src="../images/datepicker_buttons.png" srcset="../images/datepicker_buttons@2x.png 2x" />